CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 Download the zip file of the game, open the file and download it onto your computer.
 Next, save it all into a single directory and start the compilation.
 Compile the files by executing the command : make compile

+IMPORTANT NOTE: The files in the repository named

+SnakeGameInput1_1.txt,
+SnakeGameInput1_2.txt,
+SnakeGameInput1_3.txt,
+SnakeGameOutput1_1.txt,
+SnakeGameOutput1_2.txt,
+SnakeGameOutput1_3.txt,

+Are used for sample testing only, it does NOT represent the File Input/Output (for loading and storing game status) aspect of our game, that feature of our game is done using a different file: scoring.cpp and levels.cpp where its explained in more detail below.

 Starting the game:
 start the game by running ./snake after compiling and linking the files using the command "make compile"